OCTRI/ember-i18next/README.md

 ## Acknowledgements

-The use of streams to update the user interface when the locale is changed is adapted from the [ember-cli-i18n](https://github.com/dockyard/ember-cli-i18n) addon.
+Early versions of this addon were strongly influenced by the  [ember-cli-i18n](https://github.com/dockyard/ember-cli-i18n) addon.